The future of councils in Derbyshire – local government reorganisation

 The Government has said it would like all existing councils to work together and ideally reach agreement on the best way forward.
 However, the Government anticipates that in many county areas different final proposals will be submitted.

-The final decision on proposals for local government reorganisation will be taken by the Government.
+The final decision on proposals for local government reorganisation will be taken by the Government, with a decision expected in the summer of 2026.

 These proposals must be supported by evidence that shows they meet the Government’s criteria.